Y0Coss/docs-fork/pages/public_cloud/data_analytics/analytics/analytics_getting_started_terraform/guide.en-gb.md

 ## How to deploy with other engines

-In this guide, we explained how to deploy a OpenSearch service but you can find example for other analytics engine here and tweak them according to your needs :
+In this guide, we explained how to deploy an OpenSearch service but you can find example for other analytics engine here and tweak them according to your needs :

 > [!tabs]
 > Kafka